Meet the lawyers we work with: Tracy Chick

 • You will need evidence to support your case and any claim for financial losses.

-• If eligible, you could claim through a No Win No Fee agreement with one of the solicitors from our panel.
+• If eligible, you could claim through a No Win No Fee agreement with one of the solicitors from our solicitors.

 If you believe you’ve suffered unnecessarily because of medical negligence, contact our team of advisors for free today to see if you have a valid case to claim compensation: